KYOTO 2020 COMMITMENT FOR GLOBAL PROMOTION OF UNDERSTANDING AND REDUCING LANDSLIDE DISASTER RISK

 Competent global, regional, national, local institutions and entities participating in the Fifth World Landslide Forum are invited to support this initiative by joining and signing this Commitment through participation in clearly defined commitments for understanding and reducing landslide disaster risk.
 The potential parties are requested to make contact with the Secretariat of the host organization.
 Furthermore, ICL and competent national, regional and international institutions are encouraged to enter into bilateral arrangements including through a dedicated Agreement of Cooperation which will provide a framework of cooperation and facilitate collaboration in areas of common interest and which enable both parties to mutually benefit and develop their cooperation, for the benefit of landslide hazard-prone communities in the country concerned and worldwide.

 Host Organization and Secretariat

-The International Consortium on Landslides (ICL) hosts the Kyoto 2020 Commitment as a voluntary commitment to the United Nations International Strategy for Disaster Risk Reduction (ISDR).
-The ICL Secretariat in Kyoto, Japan, serves as the Secretariat of the Kyoto Commitment.
+The International Consortium on Landslides (ICL) hosts the Kyoto Landslide Commitment 2020 as a voluntary commitment to the Sendai Landslide Partnerships 2015-2025, the Sendai Framework for Disaster Risk Reduction 2015-2030 and the 2030 Agenda Sustainable Development Goals.
+The ICL Secretariat in Kyoto, Japan, serves as the Secretariat of the Kyoto Landslide Commitment 2020.